-You can buy train tickets from a few agencies, without having to buy a tour, like chinatibettrain.com.
-In case you do opt for a tour, you can still request for a bed with other people besides your group and get the feeling you are travelling independent.
+Luckily, you can buy train tickets from a few agencies, without having to buy a tour.
+In case you do opt for a tour, you can still request a bed with other people besides your group and get the feeling you are traveling independently.

 Facilities are Chinese, meaning a squat toilet and no showers.
 Bring your own toilet paper and enough snacks and drinks for yourself and to pass around to the other people travelling with you.
 It’s a great way to make new friends.